 34.7 A separate provision is made for each claim or counterclaim made.

 34.8 The principal claimant or counterclaimant shall be required to pay the costs of its request to the Court as soon as it so requests.
-If the advance payment is not made within two (2) months following the notification by the Court, the application shall be deemed to be withdrawn and the parties shall be notified.
+If the advance payment is not made the application shall be deemed to be withdrawn and the parties shall be notified.

 34.9 If the claimant or counterclaimant to a proceeding withdraws before any summons is issued, the arbitration costs already paid shall be refunded, after deduction of the costs already borne by the Court.